 WASHINGTON - President Reagan offered Ferdinand E. Marcos a carrot.
-Now he ought to wield the
+Now he ought to wield the stick.

 This is no time for Mr. Reagan to waffle.
 Washington holds the trump cards, as Mr. Marcos and his opponent, Corazon C. Aquino, are well aware.
-For Mr. Marcos, those cards are America's two military bases in the Philippines and the prospects for the Marcos family's personal and financial security once he leaves office - and perhaps the country.
+For Mr. Marcos, those cards are America's two military bases in the Philippines and the prospects for the Marcos family's personal and financial security once he leaves offinancial security once he leaves of fice - and perhaps the country.

 Until Mr. Reagan turned up the heat on Mr. Marcos by raising democratic hopes in the Philippines, no one expected Mr. Marcos to respect the outcome of the voting.
-While Mr. Marcos called the election only after Mr. Reagan sent Senator Paul Laxait to Manila to discuss American concern over the rate of deterioration of the country's security situation, he did so only to show that he continued to control the body politic and the state machinery.
+While Mr. Marcos called the election only after Mr. Reagan sent Senator Paul Laxalt to Manila to discuss American concern over the rate of deterioration of the country's security situation, he did so only to show that he continued to control the body politic and the state machinery.
 Besides, he has another year to go in his term of office and enough legal power to invalidate inconvenient results.

-Even though Mr. Reagan not only gave Mr. Marcos fair warning but also promised a huge increase in aid W. Scott Thompson, adjunct professor of international politics at the cy, Tufts University, is author of "Unequal Partners: Philippine and to the winner of fair elections, Mr. Marcos missed our point and failed his own election aim.
+Even though Mr. Reagan not only gave Mr. Marcos fair warning but also promised a huge increase in aid

+W. Scott Thompson, adjunct professor of international politics at the Fletcher School of Law and Diplomacy, Tufts University, is author of "Unequal Partners: Philippine and Thai Relations With the U.S." to the winner of fair elections, Mr. Marcos missed our point and failed his own election aim.
 He dramatically underestimated Mrs. Aquino, who reunited and galvanized the democratic center and demonstrated that she is tough enough to lead the nation.
 Her electoral groundswell was too great for Mr. Marcos to hide by using hoary election fraud.